antoinekrull/cute-whales/README.md

 * Username - test
 * Password - test

+### Get startet; production
+If you have the jupyter notebook installed, open a new terminal and nativage to the right repository and run `jupyter notebook` to get access to the production.ipynb-file.
+You can use `pip install notebook` to intall jupyter notebook.
+Or you can run the production.py file in the directory if you can't get access to the jupyter-file.

 # Project presentation
 There is said that there can be found a connection between temperature and death.
 Through our pipeline